Advanced Search integration

 registry up and running.
 I'll probably ask John or Sid to work on this in the

-#3 Updated by Duane Costa about 14 years ago
+#3 Updated by Duane Costa over 14 years ago

 Modified the advanced search servlet so that it no longer hard-codes the context